saadbruno/servatrice-compose/README.md

 If you want to enable users to have accounts and log in, you have to change a few settings in that file:
 - Under the `[authentication]` section, change `method=none` to `method=sql` and `regonly=false` to `regonly=true`
 - Under the `[registration]` section, change `enabled=false` to `enabled=true`

+It's okay to keep the MySQL "password" since it's only visible from within the docker network and it's not exposed.
+But if you want to change it, edit both the `docker-compose.yml` and the `Servatrice/servatrice.ini` to match

 ## Maintenance:
 - You can restart the server by running `make restart`, the MySQL db by running `make restart-mysql` and both by running `make restart-all`